Agreeing the Why’s, How’s and When’s

 You can use the What’s on in Carmarthenshire page of the Discover Carmarthenshire website to see a range of forthcoming events: Once you have set the date for your event it is advisable to add the information to this calendar as soon as possible.

 The duration and range of activities are closely related, as the longer the duration the more programming is required however, with longer events there is the potential for higher ticket prices and the ability to spread overheads over several days, depending on the infrastructure requirements.
 When deciding on event duration, one must look to the stakeholders involved in the event and their individual needs and expectations.
 Also, through identifying which elements of the programme can run in parallel and which must be sequential then the desired event duration can be ascertained.
-In addition to duration of the event, the start and finish times also require careful consideration with regards to elements such as the target audience, transport arrangements, local traffic conditions, weather, and daylight hours.
+In addition to duration of the event, the start and finish times also require careful consideration regarding elements such as the target audience, transport arrangements, local traffic conditions, weather, and daylight hours.

 More from Organising events